Welcome to Pathogenwatch

 Pathogenwatch is a user-friendly web platform empowering researchers and public health professionals to analyse and visualise genomic data from microbial pathogens.
 Designed to streamline pathogen surveillance, it integrates advanced tools for resistance gene detection, phylogenetic analysis, and outbreak tracking, with interactive visualisations and access to global databases.
 By combining cutting-edge genomic analysis with seamless data sharing, Pathogenwatch enables faster, more informed decision-making to combat antimicrobial resistance and monitor the spread of infectious diseases worldwide.

-Some initiatives have customised features that have been specifically tailored (e.g., multi-organisation initiative).
+Some initiatives have customised features that have been specifically tailored (e.g., PATH-SAFE multi-organisation initiative).
 These extended and adapted features have been highlighted in the documentation by the following symbol (!), as shown below, and are only made accessible to users signed in with an account linked to that initiative.

 Notes for specific initiatives (e.g. PATH-SAFE) appear in a (!) callout block like this message.
 These have been included to relay the extended capabilities of the application for those users.

-Species assignment using "".
+Species assignment using "Speciator".

-Over 20 schemes.
+Over 20 core genome MLST schemes.

-prediction.
+Antibiotic resistance prediction.

-Interrogate the database using .
+Interrogate the database using cgMLST-based clustering.

 We provide extensive collections of publicly available microbial sequences, gathered by publication or survey where possible.